AdaCore/gnatstudio/docs/users_guide/debugging.rst

 Moving items
 ^^^^^^^^^^^^

-You can manipulated all the items with your mouse.
-You can move them anywhere within the browser.
-If you try to move an item outside of the visible area of the browser, GPS scroll it to make the new position visible.
+You can manipulate all items with your mouse, and you can move them anywhere within the browser.
+If you try to move an item outside of the visible area of the browser, GPS scrolls the browser to make the new position visible.

 GPS also provides automatic scrolling if you move the pointer while dragging an item near the borders of the browser.
 While the pointer